The More Populous We Become, the More Humans Affect the Environment

 The Future Is Forests

-Natural systems like forests pull carbon from the atmosphere.
-Tree planting and ecosystem restoration are therefore critical to limiting climate change.
-Recent estimates show that letting saplings regrow on land where forests have been cleared could increase global forested area by one-sixth and remove on the order of 200 billion metric tons of carbon from the atmosphere [57].
-Pervasive ecological restoration sequesters a good share of the 300 billion metric tons of carbon that have accumulated in the atmosphere from a century of human emissions [57-59].
+Growing plants and trees pull carbon from the atmosphere.
+Forest protection, tree planting, and ecosystem restoration are therefore critical to limiting climate change.
+Recent estimates project that letting saplings regrow and mature on land where forests have been cleared could increase global forested area by one-sixth and remove on the order of 200 billion metric tons of carbon from the atmosphere [65].
+Pervasive ecological restoration could sequester a good share of the 300 billion metric tons of carbon that have accumulated in the atmosphere from a century of human emissions [65-67].

-Forest restoration is integral for maintaining biodiversity and mitigating species extinction.
+Forest restoration is integral for maintaining biodiversity and averting species extinction.
 It also provides a variety of social and economic benefits.
-Many conservation efforts are focused on the world’s highly biodiverse tropical forests, only half of which remain standing [60].
-A recent study identified more than 100 million hectares throughout Central and South America, Africa, and Southeast Asia where forest restoration would be most cost-effective and feasible, providing climate mitigation and adaptation benefits, improvements to water security, and other positive outcomes [60].
+Many conservation efforts are focused on the world’s highly biodiverse tropical forests, only half of which remain standing [68].
+A team of researchers from Brazil, the United States, and Europe identified more than 100 million hectares throughout Central and South America, Africa, and Southeast Asia where forest restoration would be most cost-effective and feasible, providing climate mitigation and adaptation benefits, improvements to water security, and other positive outcomes [68].
 Six sub-Saharan African countries—Rwanda, Uganda, Burundi, Togo, South Sudan, and Madagascar—had the highest potential for low-cost and high-benefit forest restoration.
-Reforestation efforts in these countries, home to some of the fastest growing populations in the world [36], could cost-effectively provide a range of benefits to local people while mitigating climate change and improving climate adaptation capacity.
+Reforestation efforts in these countries, home to some of the fastest growing populations in the world, could cost-effectively provide a range of benefits to local people while mitigating climate change and improving climate adaptation capacity [9].

 Overall, replanting degraded lands, reforesting ecological landscapes, and stopping tree clearing could reduce emissions and increase nature’s carbon storage capacity.
 This would also benefit biodiversity and enhance ecological services, such as air and water purification, soil stabilization, and storm buffering, all of which will become more important in a warmer world.